figment-networks/skale-indexer/docs/changable_properties.md

 | Delegation  | Finished  | finished  epoch | No  | No  |
 | Delegation  | Info  | delegation information | No  | No  |
 | Delegation  | Status  | delegation status | N/A  | N/A  |

-** available but not implemented on this repo yet!